-At DSM, reinvention is in our blood (we are a science company, after all).
+Reinvention is in our blood (we are a science company, after all).
 From the depths of the Dutch State Mines over a century ago we’ve transformed ourselves into something truly bright: a global science-based company specializing in ensuring the world is healthier, happier and safer.
 And we’re still evolving, becoming part of DSM-Firmenich in 2023 to establish the leading creation and innovation partner in nutrition, beauty and well-being....

 We’ve always been an ambitious company.
-Our evolution has continued unabated after we closed the last coal mine in the early 70s.
-In the decades since then we have undertaken several strategic transformations to become the company we are today, as we focus on creating science-based solutions in health, nutrition and sustainable living.
+Our evolution has continued unabated after the last coal mine closed in the early 70s.
+In the decades since then we have undertaken several strategic transformations to become the company we are today, as we focus on creating science-based health and nutrition solutions for the world.

-At the end of the 20th century, DSM entered biotechnology with the acquisition of Gist-brocades.
+At the end of the 20th century, DSM entered biotechnology for the first time with the acquisition of Gist-brocades.
 This marked the start of a major period of transformation and was followed by the sale of our petrochemical activities to Sabic in 2002 and the acquisition of Roche Vitamins & Fine Chemicals in 2003.
-In the following years, DSM further focused and streamlined its portfolio with the acquisition of the waterborne resins business of NeoResins, followed by further acquisitions in human nutrition (Martek, Fortitech); food & beverage (First Choice Ingredients, Vestkorn Milling); and animal nutrition (Tortuga, Biomin) - to name just a few.
+In the following years, DSM further focused and streamlined its portfolio with further acquisitions in human nutrition (Martek, Fortitech); food & beverage (First Choice Ingredients, Vestkorn Milling); and animal nutrition (Tortuga, Biomin) - to name just a few.

-Today, our acquisitions are an integral part of DSM, providing scientific solutions that solve real problems for the world.
+Today, our acquisitions are an integral part of DSM, providing additional scientific solutions that solve real problems for people and the planet.